gitmatheus/MockFieldReader/README.md

 ````

-And in the <strong>AccountTriggerHandlerTest</strong> you can see how these read-only fields can be mocked:
+And in the <strong>AccountTriggerHandlerTest</strong> you can see how these read-only fields can be mocked, using the method `addValueToField:

 ````
     // Snippet from AccountTriggerHandlerTest